benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

     end
 end)

-local function isMainCoin(
+local function isMainCoin(object)
-    object
+    return object
-)
+        and object:IsA("BasePart")
+        and object.Name == "MainCoin"
+end

+local function coinIsFullyOpaque(coin)
-    if not object
+    if not coin
-        or not object:IsA(
+        or not coin:IsA("BasePart") then
-            "BasePart"
-        )
-        or object.Name
-            ~= "MainCoin" then

         return false
     end

-    local parent =
-        object.Parent

-    if parent
-        and parent.Name
-            == "CoinVisual" then
+    -- user requested absolutely no transparency at all if coin.Transparency ~= 0 then

-        return true
+        return false
     end

+    if coin.LocalTransparencyModifier ~= 0 then
+        return false
+    end

     return true
 end

-local function addCoin(
+local function addCoin(coin)
-    coin
-)
-    if not isMainCoin(
+    if not isMainCoin(coin)
-        coin
-    ) then
+        or coinFarm.coinLookup[coin] then

         return
     end

-    if coinFarm.coinLookup[
-        coin
-    ] then

-        return
-    end

-    coinFarm.coinLookup[
-        coin
+    coinFarm.coinLookup[coin] =
-    ] = true
+        true

     table.insert(
         coinFarm.coins,